-While most marinas must prepare for hurricanes, tropical storms, and other weather hazards, The Marina at Marigot Bay in St. Lucia does not.
+While most marinas must prepare for hurricanes, tropical storms, and other weather hazards, Marigot Bay Marina in St. Lucia does not.

 The reefs on either side of the marina’s entrance—as well as the sand spit that protects the inner lagoon—protect it from swells and surges.
 “While other southern Caribbean marinas may have to clear out large boats if there is a storm warning, we do not,” Hathaway says.